kbase/kb_sdk/doc/kb_sdk_impl_methods.md

 #### <A NAME="get-save-data"></A>E. Interacting with KBase data stores (Workspaces)

-Your method may use one or more data objects the user has available in a Narrative (visible in then data panel on the right) or data objects in public Narratives.
-Your method can access these objects by reference(preferred) or name using the [DataFileUtils](https://narrative.kbase.us/#catalog/modules/DataFileUtil) (DFU) module or a type specific module that uses DFU under the hood (such as [AssemblyUtil](https://narrative.kbase.us/#catalog/modules/AssemblyUtil)) to handle input and output of objects/files.
+Your app may use one or more data objects the user has available in a Narrative (visible in the Data Panel) or data objects in public Narratives.
+Your app can access these objects by reference (preferred) or name using the [DataFileUtils](https://narrative.kbase.us/#catalog/modules/DataFileUtil) (DFU) module or a type-specific module that uses DFU under the hood (such as [AssemblyUtil](https://narrative.kbase.us/#catalog/modules/AssemblyUtil)) to handle input and output of objects/files.
 While any object can be downloaded or uploaded in JSON form with DFU, the specialized modules often are able to write or read data in type-specific formats like FASTA or SBML as the example module demonstrates: